-You can enjoy hiking and walking in even the typically hottest sites such as the Valley of the Kings, Aswan, Abu Simbel temples and more.
-You may see brief rain showers and cooler evening temperatures, but they are still in an incredibly comfortable range, and rarely above 25 degrees Celsius.
+You can enjoy hiking and walking in even the typically hottest sites such as the Valley of the Kings, Abu Simbel temples and more.
+You may see brief rain showers (very seldom) and cooler evening temperatures, but they are still in an incredibly comfortable range, and rarely above 25 degrees Celsius.

 Keep in mind, though, that this is the true peak season in both places and you will not find many popular sites remaining uncrowded.
 Plan for morning and late afternoon visits to work around the crowds if possible.